 There is no U.S. FDA-approved treatment for IH.
 However, there are several treatments approved by the FDA for use in narcolepsy, and it is common practice to use wake-promoting medications that are known to be effective in patients with narcolepsy to treat the sleepiness associated with IH (this is called “off-label” use).

-Most of these treatments have not been studied to nearly the same extent in patients with idiopathic hypersomnia, and some patients with IH do not achieve adequate control of symptoms with these medications, which also in some cases may stop working over time and/or have bothersome side effects.
+Most of these treatments for narcolepsy have not been studied to nearly the same extent in patients with idiopathic hypersomnia, and some patients with IH do not achieve adequate control of symptoms with these medications.
+These medications, in some cases, also may stop working over time and/or have bothersome side effects.

-Stimulants approved for the treatment of sleepiness in narcolepsy include dextroamphetamine and methylphenidate (e.g., Ritalin).
-While stimulants may be effective, potential side effects include dependence, aggressive behavior, and heart problems.
+Stimulants approved for the treatment of sleepiness in narcolepsy include dextroamphetamine (e.g., Dexedrine) and methylphenidate (e.g., Ritalin).
+While stimulants may be effective, potential side effects include dependence, aggressive behavior, dental problems, and heart problems.

 Non-stimulant medications include modafinil and armodafinil.
-While the mechanism of action of these medications is not completely known, they appear to influence brain chemistry that increases wakefulness.
-Modafinil has been studied in two placebo-controlled trials including patients with IH and has been shown to help with sleepiness in patients with this disorder.
-Modafinil and armodafinil can interact with hormonal birth control to make it less effective (learn more HERE), can result in a life-threatening rash, and are sometimes limited by associated headache.
+While it is not completely known how these medications work, they appear to influence the brain chemistry that increases wakefulness, particularly dopamine.
+Modafinil has been studied in two placebo-controlled trials that included patients with IH and has been shown to help with sleepiness in patients with this disorder.
+However, modafinil and armodafinil can interact with hormonal birth control to make it less effective (learn more about “Women and Hypersomnia” HERE), can result in a life-threatening rash, and are sometimes limited by associated headache.